|

 The earth and each of the planets of the solar system revolving around the sun makes a musical note so low it cannot be heard by the human ear.

+If we imagine a piano keyboard without limitation, the sound of the earth is a "C sharp" placed 33 octaves below middle C (about 4.7 meters left of the piano bench) The song “Alba Mundi” is composed in the key of the earth, and the harmony of the track evolves by using the nine notes of the planets orbit frequency.
 Mercury - the closest planet to the sun - plays a "C sharp" with its orbit.
 The orbit of Venus runs the note "A", and the sequence goes on with the Earth (C sharp ), Mars (D), Jupiter (F sharp), Saturn (D), Uranus (G sharp), Neptune (G sharp) and Pluto (C sharp).
 At the end of the piece, after the final crescendo you can listen to the "sound" of the solar system, accelerated by more than 68 billion times in order to be audible to the human ear.
+The recording of the piece "Alba Mundi" was mastered by Alex Wharton (who has worked for Coldplay, Bjork, Gorillaz) at the Abbey Road studios in London, the historic recording studios where the Beatles and Pink Floyd albums were produced.

-"Alba Mundi" - video explanation
+"Alba Mundi" - video explanation |

 "I've always found the idea of being able to hear the notes played by the planets with their rotation around the sun fascinating.
 These fluctuations are not perceptible to the human ear - due to their very low frequency and vacuum environment that does not allow the dissemination - but it's always musical notes, according to rigorous mathematical formulae.